mlabuda2/nf-tower-docs/docs/reports/overview.md

 ## Overview

 Most Nextflow pipelines will generate reports or output files which are useful to inspect at the end of the pipeline execution.
 Reports may be in various formats (e.g. HTML, PDF, TXT) and would typically contain quality control (QC) metrics that would be important to assess the integrity of the results.
-Tower has a Reports feature that allows you to directly visualise supported file types or to download them directly via the user interface (see #limitations).
+Tower has a Reports feature that allows you to directly visualise supported file types or to download them directly via the user interface (see [Limitations](#limitations)).
 This saves users the time and effort from having to retrieve and visualise output files from their local storage.
 ## Visualising Reports

 If available, Reports will be displayed in a separate tab within the Runs page for a given pipeline execution.
-By clicking on the drop-down box in the Reports tab, users can select the appropriate report and either visualise or download them (see #limitations for supported file types).
+By clicking on the drop-down box in the Reports tab, users can select the appropriate report and either visualise or download them (see [Limitations](#limitations) for supported file types).

 ![](_images/reports_rendering.png)